fsautoproc

 • mod: Trigger on modified files

-• nop: Trigger on no operation The patterns array must contain one or more strings that are used to match the file path.
+• del: Trigger on deleted files The patterns array must contain one or more strings that are used to match the file path.
 The commands array must contain one or more strings that are passed to system(3) for execution.

 Parameters